Jim97M/ehrcasebasedsurveillance/README.md

-${moduleName}
+EhrCaseBasedSurveillance
 ==========================

 Description
 -----------
-This is a very basic module which can be used as a starting point in creating a new module.
+This is a module which can be used to send emails to patients.

 Building from Source
 --------------------
-You will need to have Java 1.6+ and Maven 2.x+ installed.
+You will need to have Java 1.8 and Maven 2.x+ installed.
 Use the command 'mvn package' to compile and package the module.
 The .omod file will be in the omod/target folder.

-Alternatively you can add the snippet provided in the [Creating Modules](https://wiki.openmrs.org/x/cAEr) page to your omod/pom.xml and use the mvn command:

     mvn package -P deploy-web -D deploy.path="../../openmrs-1.8.x/webapp/src/main/webapp"